cisagov/manage.get.gov/.github/ISSUE_TEMPLATE/developer-onboarding.md

 git config --global user.signingkey <YOUR KEY>
 ```

-Where <YOUR KEY> is the path to the private key you generated when running `ssh-keygen`.
+Where `<YOUR KEY>` is the path to the private key you generated when running `ssh-keygen`.
 Usually this is located in ~\.ssh\.

-Now test commit signing is working by checking out a branch (`yourname/test-commit-signing`) and making some small change to a file.
+Now test commit signing is working by checking out a branch (`yourinitials/test-commit-signing`) and making some small change to a file.
 Commit the change (it should prompt you for your key passphrase) and push it to Github.
 Look on Github at your branch and ensure the commit is `verified`.

 ### MacOS
 **Note:** if you are on a mac and not able to successfully create a signed commit, getting the following error: